kubeflow/website/content/docs/components/jupyter.md

 * Allow Jupyter to listen on all ips: `--NotebookApp.ip=0.0.0.0`
 * Allow the user to run the notebook as root: `--NotebookApp.allow_root`
 * Set port: `--NotebookApp.port=8888`
 * Disable authentication.
 Kubeflow takes care of authentication.
-Use the following to allow passwordless access to Jupyter: `--NotebookApp.password='' --NotebookApp.allow_origin='*' `
+Use the following to allow passwordless access to Jupyter: `--Notbookapp.token=''  --NotebookApp.password=''`
+* Allow any origin to access your Jupyter: `--NotebookApp.allow_origin='*'`
 * Set base_url: Kubeflow Notebook Controller manages the base URL for the notebook server using the environment variable called `NB_PREFIX`.
 Your should define the variable in your image and set the value of base_url as follows: `--NotebookApp.base_url=NB_PREFIX`